 Do You Know That...

-- The average honey bee can fly at a speed of 15 miles per hour.
+- The average honeybee can fly at a speed of 15 mph.

-- Honey bees are not aggressive by nature, and will not sting unless protecting their hive or are unduly provoked.
+- Honeybees are not aggressive by nature.
+They will not sting unless they are protecting their hive or are unduly provoked.

-- Honey bees nest/hive is made out of beeswax.
-By eating honey, worker bees can produce beeswax.
-The beeswax is formed into 6-sided wax comb that the bees store honey and pollen in.
-It is also where the egg, larvae and pupa stage of the honey bee is found.
+- The hive is made from beeswax.
+Eating honey makes is possible for worker bees to produce beeswax.
+The beeswax is formed into six-sided wax comb in which the bees store honey and pollen.
+The comb is also where the egg, larvae and pupa stage of the honeybee is found.

-- Honey bees go to flowers for nectar and pollen.
-Honey and pollen is their source of food.
-Pollen is the protein, while honey is a source of carbohydrates.
-Both pollen and honey will also have some minerals, vitamins and enzymes.
+- Bees eat honey and bee bread.
+Bee bread provides protein, while honey is a source of carbohydrates.
+Both pollen and honey contain minerals, vitamins, and enzymes.

-- To make honey, bees drop the collected nectar into the honeycomb and then evaporate it by fanning their wings.
-Once enough moisture/water has been evaporated the bees then cap over the honey.
+- To make honey, bees drop the collected nectar into the comb and then evaporate it by fanning their wings.
+Once enough moisture/water has been evaporated, the bees cap over the honey.

 More Honey Bee Facts

-- There over 200,000 beekeepers maintain honey bee colonies within the United States.
+- There more than 200,000 beekeepers who maintain 3.2 million colonies in the United States.

 - Utah is known as the Beehive State.

-- South Dakota, North Dakota, Florida and California are known as the biggest honey-producing states.
+- South Dakota, North Dakota, Florida, and California are the biggest honey-producing states.

 - Honey does not spoil.
-If it crystallizes in the container, just put in a hot water bath for it to become a liquid again.
-Do not heat it in the microwave, this could burn the honey.
+If it crystallizes in the container, just put it in a hot water bath until it liquefies.
+Do not heat it in the microwave as this could burn the honey.

 - The fructose in honey makes it sweeter than sugar.
-At 21 calories a teaspoon, it is 1 ½ sweeter than sugar.
+At 21 calories a teaspoon, it is 1½ times sweeter than sugar.

 - Honey makes baked goods brown faster and improves shelf life.

-- Honey varies in color from almost clear to very dark.
-The different color and taste is dependent on the floral source and its location.
-Clover honey is light and very sweet while Buckwheat honey is a dark and strong tasting honey.
+- Honey varies in color from almost clear to dark brown.
+The color and taste depends on the flowers the bees visited.
+Clover honey is light and very sweet.
+Buckwheat honey is a dark, strong-tasting honey.

-- Beekeepers in Indiana harvest an average of 60 to 80 pound of honey per hives.
-The beekeeper also needs to make sure the bee hive has 60 to 80 pound of stored honey for the winter.
+- Beekeepers in Indiana harvest an average of 60 to 80 pounds of honey per hive.
+The beekeeper also needs to make sure the beehive has 60 to 80 pounds of stored honey for the winter.